JyotismoyKalita/DrugDetection-IITG/README.md

 Total Molecules = 5901(Drugs) + 5902(Non-Drugs) = 11803

-The molecules of drugs and non-drugs were mixed shuffled and the dataset was saved to ``Dataset\combined\dataset.csv``
+The molecules of drugs and non-drugs were mixed shuffled and the dataset was saved to ``Dataset/combined/dataset.csv``

 #### Final Dataset